DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

   Our main goal was to build the best Machine Learning classifier that can accurately classify the data, which consists of news documents as real or fake.
 The process was quite challenging as we are dealing with complex text data.
 Inorder to accomplish this goal, our tasks were mainly focused on Data cleaning and Exploration, Text preprocessing using various NLP libraries, Feature extraction and building word vectors, Model building, training, and testing, Model Evaluation and Model Explainability.
 </p>
 <p>
   After loading the data and initial analysis of the data using basic pandas dataframe inspection methods along with missingno library plots, we found that the data is clean with no null values as well as the classes are balance with 23481 Fake and 21417 Real news data.
 Therefore, we decided to start with Exploratory Data Analysis.
 But for this step, we need to clean and tokenzie the text documents using NLP libraries.
 We used nltk, Genism as well as Spacy libraries for text preprocessing and cleaning.
 Now, the data is cleaned and tokenized, we applied various visualization techniques to understand the distribution of data.
 To understand the distribution of most frequent words in both classes, we created a wordcloud along with Frequency bar charts of words.
 But the results indicated that almost all words occured equally in both classes.
-Therefore, we decided to move on with utilizing Spacy's entity recognition method.
+Therefore, we decided to move on with utilizing Spacy's entity recognition and part of speech tagging methods.
 The results were interesting in the fact that the Fake news data comprised of few interjections which included profanities which were absent in True news data.
 </p>

+The plot below shows the top five words for each part of speech tag.
+These results are after preprocessing that removed stop words and various other commonly used symbols.
+As was already mentioned, fake news seems to have a lot more interjections (red) than true news, most likely as a tactic to get people's attention and spread further.
+Also, true news tends to use the word "said" a lot more often than fake news.

 <img src="https://github.com/DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/blob/main/reports/figures/fixed_pos.png" width="800"/>

+The image below is a bar plot of the top five most common words for each entity.
+In this context an entity refers an object that could be:

+- DATE: Refers to specific dates or periods mentioned in the text.
+- PERSON: Individual people, including fictional and real names.
+- NORP: Nationalities or religious or political groups.
+- FAC: Buildings, airports, highways, bridges, etc.
+- ORG: Companies, agencies, institutions, etc.
+- GPE: Countries, cities, states.
+- LOC: Non-GPE locations, mountain ranges, bodies of water.
+- PRODUCT: Objects, vehicles, foods, etc. (Not services.)
+- EVENT: Named hurricanes, battles, wars, sports events, etc.
+- WORK_OF_ART: Titles of books, songs, etc.
+- LAW: Named documents made into laws.
+ -LANGUAGE: Any named language.

+Here we can see that fake news tends to mention people with a higher frequency compared to true news.
+In addition to that, true news mentions geo-political entities and people with the same frequency, while fake news tends to talk about people more than anything else.

 <img src="https://github.com/DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/blob/main/reports/figures/fixed_entity.png" width="800"/>